fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

     (run main (/ 1.0 60))
     ```

-Now that we have our Spiked CanonBall system up we can create as many as we want.
-And since we already set up our defshards to take in arguments, this time it would be much easier!
-So let's  do that.
-Let's create more Spiked CanonBalls.
-And all we have to do is follow these easy steps!
+Now that we have our spiked cannonball system up, we can create as many as we want.
+And since we already set up our shards to take in arguments, this time it would be much easier!

+Create more spiked cannonballs.

+All we have to do is to follow these easy steps:

-1. Create the variables for our new Spiked CanonBalls
+1. Create the variables for our new spiked cannonball.

-2. Create new UI.Area to house our new Spiked Canon Balls.
+2. Create new `UI.Area` for each new spiked cannonball.

-3. Add in SpikeBall_Gravity_Logic to ensure it falls
+3. Add in `spikeball-gravity-logic` to ensure it falls.

-4. Add in Randomise_SpikeBall_Logic to ensure it randomises.
+4. Add in `randomise_spikeball_logic` to ensure that it randomizes.

-5. Ensure that Glod get's damaged whenever they are hit.
+5. Ensure that Glod get's damaged whenever he gets hit.

 === "Code Added"